lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 meat of our update logic acts according to the computed state.

 However, if we tested this program, we'd see that our pause button is
-broken: Sometimes it pauses the game.
+broken: Sometimes it pauses the program.
 Sometimes it doesn't.
-Sometimes it pauses it and then resumes it immediately.
+Sometimes it pauses and then immediately resumes.

 ## Our plan has a problem